 The Navy Memorial’s fundraising goal is $300,000 to place the statue in Guam.
 This funding includes casting the statue, transportation, and the dedication ceremony.

-Donations for the Lone Sailor stature in Guam can be accepted by check, made out to the United States Navy Memorial, and mailed to:
+Donations for the Lone Sailor statue in Guam can be made online (below) or accepted by check, made out to the United States Navy Memorial, and mailed to:

 US Navy Memorial